ManuelPeh76/Website-Downloader/readme.md

 ## Features

-- 🔎 Dynamic Loading: Also loads assets that are loaded during page loading.
+- 🔎 Dynamic Loading: Catches files that are dynamically loaded (e.g. from a script).
 - 🚀 Fast Loading: Up to 12 files are downloaded simultaneously.
 - 🔁 Recursive Download: Searches linked pages and downloads files found there.
 - 📏 Limit Depth: Specifies how deep links should be traced.